 Best time of the day

 The “Table Cloth Effect” is caused by the winds from the Southeast in summer.
 The moisture condensed on a cold layer at the height of 1000m, forming thick clouds that cover the peak of the mountain.
-Actually, Table Cloth Effect could happen any time of the day, usually in summer, depends on windiness.
+Actually, Table Cloth Effect could happen at any time of the day, usually in summer, depends on windiness.

 The mountain’s steep and thick sandstone layer is North facing, and the “City Bowl” is located on the north side of the mountain, thus visitors would always enjoy the city view with great lighting, no matter in the early morning of late afternoon.
 To beat the crowds, I recommend getting there in the early morning (there are tours valid as early as 7:30 am) or late afternoon – particularly late afternoon, because the sunset was absolutely magnificent.